cristianpb/cristianpb.github.io/_posts/2019-09-21-analytics-google.md

 ```

 In this way, I will:
-- fetch the data everyday in order to keep an update dashboard and copy it to the `dist` folder ;
+- fetch the data everyday in order to keep an updated dashboard and copy it to
+  the `dist` folder ;
 - render my html and copy it to the `dist` folder ;
 - copy my `js` script to the `dist` folder ;
 - copy my `dist` folder to the `gh-pages` branch so that github can publish it in github-pages.